Method pages

 Warning

-A composition which is true for one method is not necessarily true for all (or indeed any) of its trivial variations.
-You should always check a composition is true for the specific method you wish to ring.
+Because of this, a composition which is true to one method is not necessarily true to all (or indeed any) of that method's trivial variations.
+You should always check a composition is true to the specific method you wish to ring.

 Performances